Fundraising concert raises £2,500 for life-preserving treatment for former Leighton Buzzard Oberver reporter's son

 A fundraising concert for life-preserving treatment for a jazz-loving tot has raised some £2,500.

-Former LBO reporter Rachel Samuel, along with husband Nick, is aiming to raise more than £200,000 for pioneering treatment after her son Robin was diagnosed with neuroblastoma just after his first birthday.
+Former LBO reporter Rachel Samuel, along with husband Nick, initially set out to raise £500,000 for pioneering treatment after her son Robin was diagnosed with neuroblastoma just after his first birthday.
 The cancer began in his right adrenal gland and spread to his abdomen, pelvis, spine and bone marrow.

 Advertisement